DMEthier/DataCompile-SDJV/docs/index.md

 cover-image: NC.png
 ---

-# Welcome pacific sea duck data users! {.unnumbered}
+# Welcome data users! {.unnumbered}

 The purpose of this workbook is to provide you with a detailed data overview and R script to compile transboundary sea duck datasets for the Salish Sea.
 This step-by-step guide will walk you through each available data source, how to access the data, and how to compile it into a standardized data format.
-This resource will also give the user an overview of any data limitation, gaps, or consideration when using various dataset for independent research.
-We hope you find this guide useful for you independent or collaborative research endeavors.
+This resource will also give the user an overview of any limitation, gaps, or considerations when using various dataset.
+We hope you find this guide useful for you independent and collaborative research endeavors.

 <img src="images/SalishSea.PNG" width="700px" style="display: block; margin: auto;" />

+*Photo credit: The Oregonian*